+COUN 6050: Internship II.
+A in Counseling (1-3)

-COUN 6998 & 6999: Internships I and II (3 each term - 6 total) Pass/No Credit Course The internships are designed to extend over two semesters and may occur at the same site both terms or occur at two different sites.
-Students will spend a minimum of 300 hours each term (total of 600 hours) serving both individuals and groups of individuals as they did during the practicum experience.
+Students will spend a minimum of 100 hours over the interim semester serving both individuals and groups of individuals as they did during the Internship I experience.
 They will become more involved in the daily tasks of the clinical mental health counselor.
 Their individual supervision will be completed by a site supervisor; the faculty supervisor will be involved mainly in group supervision of student counselors.
-Proof of current Liability Insurance is required at the beginning of each of these courses.